In this travel guide, I explain how to cross the border between China and Vietnam from Hekou (河口) to Lao Cai.

 If you are looking for information about crossing the border between China and Vietnam you won’t find much.
 One reason is that the border has been closed for many years.
 Another reason is that that’s not the most common way to enter Vietnam (or China).

-However, since I personally did crosse the bridge that separates these two countries, I can give you some useful info.
+However, since I personally did cross the bridge that separates these two countries, I can give you some useful info.
 This article explains how to get from China to Vietnam but you can obviously do the same thing in the opposite direction.

 How to get to Hekou (河口)

 When talking about China and Vietnam borders I’m referring to the cities of Hekou in China and Lao Cai in Vietnam.
 To get to Hekou there are two possibilities: getting there by bus or by train.
 The train is definitely cheaper and faster.

 It would take a completely separate article to talk about all the different trains in China, how to buy the tickets, which kind of ticket it’s better to buy, etc… To summarize you can go to this site and choose the city of Hekou (河口) in Yunnan.
 The site will charge you a fee of approximately RMB 50 per route but is the only way to buy a ticket from abroad.

 If your city of departure is not too far from Hekou (no more than 2/3 hours) then you can buy a ticket for a Hard Seat.
-To get an idea of how these seats look like you can see the picture above.
+To get an idea of what these seats look like you can see the picture above.
 If the distance is greater, I recommend a Hard Sleeper ticket (basically a ticket for a bunk bed).
 This is because the seats of old Chinese trains are very uncomfortable.
 You definitely don’t want to sit there for more than a couple of hours.
 As of now there a no fast trains connecting Kunming to Hekou.